tytydraco/yessleep/out/I_live_with_spirits_which_do_not_wish_to_move_on_and_recently_a_new_one_has_arrived_unlike_any_I_have_ever_met.md

 There was no such thing as ‘dead business’, he simply adored derailing conversations.

 I could get no more out of him, and thus I left him there with a thanks as polite as I could manage.
-The fisherman is one of many who I call ‘residents’ here, those of the dead who simply ‘live’ in the manor and appear frequently at whatever positions or tasks they have set themselves up for.
-There are ‘visitors’ there as well, spirits who only linger for some small time while they move onto whatever comes next for them, or wherever next they may wish to visit.
+The fisherman is one of many who I refer to as ‘residents’ here, those of the dead who simply ‘live’ in the manor and appear frequently at whatever positions or tasks they have set themselves up for.
+There are ‘visitors’ there as well, spirits who only linger for some little time while they move onto whatever comes next for them, or wherever next they may wish to visit.
 Some of them are friendly, some others have been difficult.

 The world is filled with death aplenty, after all.